History of rail transport in Poland: New railway lines

 In 1920, a decision was made to construct of new railway line urgently: Łódź–Kutno–Płock–Sierpc–Nasielsk, Kutno–Strzałkowo, and gaps in lines, bypassing the connections broken by the new border with Germany and Gdańsk.

 A year later, construction began on the Kutno–Konin–Strzałkowo railway, to shorten connections between Warsaw and Poznań.
 In 1922, construction of the Kutno–Płock and Swarzewo–Hel lines started.

 In 1924, the Nasielsk–Sierpc line and construction of a new port station and railway junction in Gdynia opened.
 A Customs War with Germany started in 1925, causing a rush to build a port in Gdynia and a detour line from Silesia to the coast by-passing German territory.

-In 1927, the first Polish electric railway was built: the private EKD Warszawa–Podkowa Leśna–Grodzisk/Milanówek with branches to Włochy near Warszawa.
+In 1927, the first Polish electric railway was built: the private EKD Warsaw–Podkowa Leśna–Grodzisk/Milanówek with branches to Włochy near Warsaw.
 The French-Polish Rail Association finished construction of the Polish Coal Trunk Line between Bydgoszcz and Gdynia in 1933.
-In 1934, the beginning of the use of a new railway line, Warszawa–Radom, opening the new connection from Warszawa to Kraków, and preparation to electrification works on Warszawa railway junction and suburbs took place.
+In 1934, the beginning of the use of a new railway line, Warsaw–Radom, opening the new connection from Warsaw to Kraków, and preparation to electrification works on Warsaw railway junction and suburbs took place.

-In 1936 the first electric line based on 3,000 V DC from Warszawa to Otwock and Pruszków opened.
+In 1936 the first electric line based on 3,000 V DC from Warsaw to Otwock and Pruszków opened.

 World War II

 On 1 September 1939, railwaymen of Szymankowo stopped a German armoured train before its arrival on the bridge over the Vistula River and blew up the bridge.
 After the Soviet invasion of eastern Poland on 17 September 1939, most Polish rolling stock fell into Soviet hands.

-The Polish railways in Silesia, Wielkopolska and Pomorze were adopted by German railways Deutsche Reichsbahn on 25 September.
+The Polish railways in Silesia, Greater Poland and Pomerania were adopted by German railways Deutsche Reichsbahn on 25 September.

 Until the last moment before the German attack on the Soviet Union on 22 June 1941, cargo trains transported goods from the Soviet Union to Germany.
 Early German attacks on the Soviet Union resulted in Ostbahn possessing railway and rolling stock of PKP with broad gauge track.
 They began reconstruction to standard gauge.
 Organized sabotage of railways by the Polish resistance movement in World War II began about the same time.

 In 1942, global production of simple military steam locomotives, DR Kriegslok BR52 (PKP class Ty2), in Poznań and Chrzanów, and of steam boilers for these locomotives started in Sosnowiec.
 In 1944, production of the first steam locomotive BR52 in Chrzanów started.

 The Warsaw Uprising caused widespread damage of Warsaw rolling stock, network and electric traction; both bridges over the Vistula River and the tunnel on the Warsaw Cross-City Line were destroyed.
 The unfinished Warszawa Główna railway station was partially destroyed several times 1939-1941 and finally blown up by the Germans.